-Benjamin, AE 2004, 'Placing Speaking: Notes on the first stasimon of Sophocles Antigone', Angelaki: Journal of the Theoretical Humanities, vol. 9, no. 2, pp. 55-66.View/Download from: UTS OPUS or Publisher's site
+Benjamin, AE 2004, 'Placing Speaking: Notes on the first stasimon of Sophocles Antigone', Angelaki: Journal of the Theoretical Humanities, vol. 9, no. 2, pp. 55-66.View/Download from: Publisher's site

 This paper connects the question of modem architecture to the general problematic of appearance.
 Apperance, itself, arises as a result of the debate on 'style' that marked architectural theory and practice in Germany in the first part of the nineteenth century.
 The problematic status of appearance should play a fundamental role in any assessment of claims about the autonomy of architecture.
 The project of the paper is to draw together these threads and thus delimit a specific locus of research.

 Benjamin, AE 2003, 'Architecture and Culture', Architecture Australia, vol. 92, no. 3.